ryanatkn/react-mobx-typescript-experiments/README.md

   that Redux, Flux, and other event sourcing strategies offer.
 - I found myself wanting type safety in the store selectors instead of `@observer(['storeNameString'])`.
-  This would be easy to implement in a fork of `mobx-react`.
+  This would be easy to implement in a fork of mobx-react.

 ## Develop